 Netflix is the world’s largest streaming service.
 By subscribers alone, Netflix has over 151 million paying members across the globe.
 In technical jargon, Netflix, Inc. provides an online subscription streaming service that showcases movies and television shows over the internet and mailing DVDs.

 It has three segments: Domestic Streaming, International Streaming, and Domestic DVD.
 The service offers different subscription packages to meet nearly every budget.
-The company incorporated in 1997.
+The company was incorporated in 1997.

 Headquartered in California, Netlfix was founded by two visionaries: Reed Hastings and Marc Randolph on April 14, 1998.
 To begin, they only had 925 DVD titles, and this was the entire catalog of DVDs available on the market.
 Initially, the business sold and rented DVDs by mail.
 Sales proved to be unprofitable, so the streaming giant abandoned sales to focus on rentals.

 Around 2010, Netflix amended business plans and introduced its streaming platform to customers in the US, Latin America, the Caribbean, and Canada.